 With plenty of romantic activities and trips to choose from, you can easily plan a honeymoon on the Amalfi Coast with the right guide, that I happened to write myself.

-I’ve gathered some of the most romantic hotels which offer honeymoon suites that will blow your mind, stunning restaurants with breathtaking views but also heavenly food, and everything you should try doing on your honeymoon.
+I’ve gathered some of the most romantic hotels that offer honeymoon suites that will blow your mind, stunning restaurants with breathtaking views but also heavenly food, and everything you should try doing on your honeymoon.

 SANTORINI